macarranza/testAPI/README.md

 # testAPI

 Installation:
-- Move the API folder to your GOPATH folder (your GO workspace)
+- Move the API folder to your GOPATH folder (your GO workspace).
+Must be on yourGOPATH/src/github.com/macarranza/API
-- Execute: go install /yourGOPATH/API
+- Execute: go install github.com/macarranza/API
 - Execute the API.exe file created in the bin folder in your GOPATH folder

 Usage: After executing the API: